stevekinney/react-and-typescript/lessons/use-state.md

 const [isLoading, toggleLoading] = useState(true);
 ```

 Eventually, `user` should be something and we'll likely get it from the API, but—initially—we don't have a value just yet.
-So, there is nothing for TypeScript to infer.
+There is nothing for TypeScript to infer.

 Let's assume our User model has the following shape to it: